Top Prevention Tips - Seasonal Allergies

 Allergy shots (immunotherapy) are occasionally recommended if the allergen cannot be avoided and symptoms are hard to control.
 Regular injections of the allergy trigger are given, with each dose slightly larger than the previous dose.
 Allergy shots keep the body from over-reacting to the allergen.
 Allergy shots do not work for everybody and require frequent visits to your doctor, but may be an effective treatment for patients with severe allergies that interfere with daily activities.
 In April 2014 an oral immunotherapy tablet - Oralair - was approved.
 Oralair is given under the tongue and is used in patients with certain grass allergies.

-Finished: Top Prevention Tips - Springtime Allergies
+Finished: Top Prevention Tips - Seasonal Allergies

 - Asthma and Allergy Foundation of America.
 Allergy overview.